Kyiv: Local public transport

 Local public transportation in Kyiv includes the Metro, buses and minibuses, trolleybuses, trams, taxi and funicular.
 There is also an intra-city ring railway service.

 The publicly owned and operated Kyiv Metro is the fastest, the most convenient and affordable network that covers most, but not all, of the city.
 The Metro is expanding towards the city limits to meet growing demand, having three lines with a total length of 66.1 km and 51 stations (some of which are renowned architectural landmarks).
 The Metro carries around 1.422 million passengers daily accounting for 38% of the Kyiv's public transport load.
 In 2011, the total number of trips exceeded 519 million.

 The historic tram system was the first electric tramway in the former Russian Empire and the third one in Europe after the Berlin Straßembahn and the Budapest tramway.
 The tram system consists of 139.9 km of track, including 14 km two Rapid Tram lines, served by 21 routes with the use of 523 tram cars.
 Once a well maintained and widely used method of transport, the system is now gradually being phased out in favor of buses and trolleybuses.

 The Kyiv Funicular was constructed during 1902–1905.
-It connects the historic Uppertown, and the lower commercial neighborhood of Podil through the steep Saint Vladimir Hill overseeing the Dnieper River.
+It connects the historic Uppertown, and the lower commercial neighborhood of Podil through the steep Saint Volodymyr Hill overseeing the Dnieper River.
 The line consists of two stations.

 All public road transport (except for some minibuses) is operated by the united Kyivpastrans municipal company.
 It is heavily subsidized by the city.

 The Kyiv public transport system, except for taxi, uses a simple flat rate tariff system regardless of distance traveled: tickets or tokens must be purchased each time a vehicle is boarded.
 Digital ticket system is already established in Kyiv Metro, with plans for other transport modes.
-Discount passes are available for grade school and higher education students.
-Pensioners use public transportation free.
-There are monthly passes in all combinations of public transportation.
-Ticket prices are regulated by the city government, and the cost of one ride is far lower than in Western Europe.
+The cost of one ride is far lower than in Western Europe.

 The taxi market in Kyiv is expansive but not regulated.
 In particular, the taxi fare per kilometer is not regulated.
 There is a fierce competition between private taxi companies.